media-comp/2022-AdaIN-pytorch/README.md

 2022-AdaIN-pytorch
 ============================
-This is an unofficial Pytorch implementation of the paper, 'Style Transfer with Adaptive Instance Normalization' [arxiv](https://arxiv.org/abs/1703.06868).
+This is an unofficial Pytorch implementation of the paper, `Style Transfer with Adaptive Instance Normalization` [arxiv](https://arxiv.org/abs/1703.06868).
 I referred to the [official implementation](https://github.com/xunhuang1995/AdaIN-style) in Torch.
 I used pretrained weights for vgg19 and decoder from [naoto0804](https://github.com/naoto0804/pytorch-AdaIN).

 Requirements
 ----------------------------